-We know that fitness trackers and sporty wearables are great at showering us with all kinds of biometric data, but it's often not all that easy to decipher exactly what those metrics mean when looking at the companion app after a workout.
-How exactly any of it is going to help you make any improvements?
+We know that fitness trackers and sporty wearables are great at showering us with all kinds of biometric data, but it's often not that easy to decipher exactly what those metrics mean when looking at the companion app after a workout.
+How exactly is any of it going to help you make improvements?

 Slowly but surely, a new breed of wearable is emerging that not only promises to make that data more actionable, but also do it on the spot when you're lifting the dumbbell or in the middle of sprint training.

 Essential reading: How to use your fitness tracker to actually get fit

 Whether you are looking to gaining an extra yard of pace in your running or not sure whether you are getting the most from the home gym sessions, here's our pick of the wearables that offer useful real time coaching.

 On the run: Lumo Run

 While only compatible with iPhones, the Lumo Run is a personal coach built inside a sensor that clips onto any pair of shorts (or leggings).